tazama-lf/Full-Stack-Docker-Tazama/README.md

 **PUBLIC DEPLOYMENT**

-For options 1 and 3 (Public deployment), the following optional addons will appear as per the screen below
+For options 1 and 3 (Public deployment), the following optional add-ons will appear as per the screen below

 > NOTE: It is currently not possible to select `Authentication` and `Demo UI` at the same time.